JuliaKit/Kitten.jl/docs/src/tutorial/cron_scheduling.md

 When you run `serve()` or `serveparallel()`, all registered cron jobs are automatically started.
 If the server is stopped or killed, all running jobs will also be terminated.
 You can stop the server and all repeat tasks and cron jobs by calling the `terminate()` function or manually killing the server with `ctrl+C`.

-In addition, Oxygen provides utility functions to manually start and stop cron jobs: `startcronjobs()` and `stopcronjobs()`.
+In addition, Kitten provides utility functions to manually start and stop cron jobs: `startcronjobs()` and `stopcronjobs()`.
 These functions can be used outside of a web server as well.